SachchinAnnam/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M01Lab01_Data_Modeling.md

 Scenario
 ========

-A regional building department, issues and tracks permits for new buildings and updates for remodeling of existing buildings.
+A regional building department issues and tracks permits for new buildings and updates permits for building remodels.
 Throughout this course you will build applications and perform automation to enable the regional building department to manage the permitting process.
 This will be an end-to-end solution which will help you understand the overall process flow.